 The ARV is a crucial element of the 70% rule, so let’s look at what this is and how to use it when you’re evaluating a property to flip.

 Knowing how much money you can make in a house flipping project is crucial to the decision you’ll be making about whether to go ahead with the property or not.
 Once you’ve gotten to grips with the ARV, it’s time to use this in your next calculation which can help you determine whether a house is worth flipping.

-The 70% rule is a general rule of thumb, which is a useful tool for real estate investors who are trying to determine the viability of a house for flipping.
-The idea is that investors should spend no more than 70% of the home’s ARV minus the cost of the repairs and renovations.
+The 70% rule is a general rule of thumb, which is a useful tool for a real estate investor who is trying to determine the viability of a house for flipping.
+The idea is that investors should spend no more than 70% of the home’s ARV minus the repair costs and renovations.
 This is not a hard and fast rule, but it does give real estate investors a good estimate of how much you should spend on buying the house.

 Maximum Offer Price = After Repair Value * 70% – Repair Costs